Acer Iconia: Software and interface

-The operating system on the Iconia B1 is the Google Android 4.1.2 Jelly Bean.
+The operating system on the Iconia B1 is Android 4.1.2 Jelly Bean.
 It doesn't include a custom skin by Acer though they have tweaked the Notification bar.
 There are 3 onscreen capacitive buttons – for Home, recent apps and back button.
 In the quick settings area there are options for GPS, brightness, screen timeout, Screen rotation, Bluetooth, Airplane mode, Wi-Fi and shortcut to Settings app which are all located at the top of the notification tray.
 Users can add up to five customizable home screens with various app shortcuts and widgets that are available along with the stock Jelly Bean and the ones from the Google Play store.
 The app-launcher allows users to add six apps at a time.
 The downside is that even with Jelly Bean 4.1.2 and a dual core processor there is a noticeable lag while navigating through the home screens or even switching between the apps, the possible reason could be the RAM which is low with 512 MB, the other could be the type of processor and the materials used to design and fabricate it.
 There is also that rough touch while swiping through the screens could be the type of glass used and the sensitivity of touch while making the touch screen.